Skip to main content

 Practical Nursing (CER-LPN)

-Program Location: Atmore, Bay Minette and Thomasville Campuses
+Program Location: Atmore and Thomasville Campuses

 Nursing and Allied Health Division